MIDS-scaling-up/v2/week05/hw/README.md

 # Homework 5 IS BEING REVISED AND WILL BE RELEASED SHORTLY.
 SUMMER 2019 STUDENTS PLEASE HOLD OFF STARTING IT

 ## Tensorflow for Poets
+The idea of this lab is to serve as an introduction to [TensorFlow](https://www.tensorflow.org/).
+TensorFlow is currently transitioning to [v2 alpha](https://www.tensorflow.org/alpha), which based on [Keras](https://keras.io/), which is much easier to use.
+However, there's a lot of code still written in Tensorflow v1, and we think that some hands-on experience with it will be useful.

 ### TensorFlow container for TX2
 First, you will need to build a Cuda Tensorflow container on your TX2.